Biomedical Engineering and Biotechnology (BMEBT), PhD

 This course should be taken in a student's first semester in the program if possible.
 This team-taught introductory course emphasizes a multidisciplinary approach to current topics in the range of academic disciplines and gives students their first exposure to faculty research areas within Biomedical Engineering and Biotechnology.
 The course, as much as possible, involves faculty from all participating campuses.
 Speakers from industry are also invited to present topics of contemporary importance.

-Course Equivalent at UMB: The UMB campus developed Biol 697B taught by Dr. R. Jensen "Molecular Genomics and Biotechnology" for this core, however this course is currently not offered.
+Course Equivalent at UMass Boston: The UMass Boston campus developed Biol 697B taught by Dr. R. Jensen "Molecular Genomics and Biotechnology" for this core, however this course is currently not offered.
+Bio 625, Genomics and Biotechnology, also provides exposure to the same.

-Course Equivalent at UMB: Lab Research Biol 899 in the first year provides this exposure.
+Course Equivalent at UMass Boston: Lab Research Biol 899 in the first year provides this exposure.
 This can be catered to the individual needs of the student and often involves lab rotations.

 Mathematics requirement offers a choice of several courses (3 credits):